-G. Implementing good practices in transparency, reporting, and audit to deliver effective

-accountability

-Supporting Principles:

-Implementing good practices in transparency Implementing good practices in reporting Audit and deliver effective accountability

-How we do this:

-The Agendas and Minutes of Cabinet and Committee meetings are published on the Council's website.
+G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability Supporting Principles: Implementing good practices in transparency Implementing good practices in reporting Audit and deliver effective accountability How we do this: The Agendas and Minutes of Cabinet and Committee meetings are published on the Council's website.
 Upcoming Key Decisions are Published on the Cabinet's Forward Plan.
 The Council has a Freedom of Information publication scheme The published Annual Statement of Accounts is a statutory summary of the Council's financial affairs for the financial year.
 It provides clear information on the income and expenditure of the Council and sets out the Council's stewardship of public money.
 The Annual Governance Statement sets out governance arrangements and considers their effectiveness against the seven key principles.
 Accountability and decision making arrangements are clearly defined within the Council's constitution.
 The Audit and Accounts Committee provides independent assurance to the Council on the adequacy and effectiveness of governance arrangements and internal control.
 Risk based internal audit, compliant with Public Sector Internal Audit Standards,

-The Audit and Accounts Committee reviews and approves the Annual Statement of Accounts and the Annual Governance Statement. provides ongoing assurance that key risks material to achieving the Council's objectives are being managed.
-Annual Governance Statement.
-External Auditors carry out reviews of our internal control arrangements throughout the year.
-Weaknesses relating to prior financial years have been reported in their updates to Audit and Accounts Committee during 2024/25 and these have been addressed within the current financial year.
+· The Audit and Accounts provides ongoing assurance

+Committee reviews and that key risks material to

+approves the Annual achieving the Council's

+Statement of Accounts and the objectives are being managed.

+Annual Governance Statement. ,

+External Auditors carry out

+reviews of our internal control

+arrangements throughout the

+year.
+Weaknesses relating to

+prior financial years have been

+reported in their updates to Audit

+and Accounts Committee during

+2024/25 and these have been

+addressed within the current

+financial year.